Ronak-B/Gitlab-AI-Chatbot/README.md

 ## Features

-- **Data Retrieval & Processing**: Crawls, chunks, and embeds content from GitLab's Handbook and Direction pages using sentence-transformers and stores it in ChromaDB.
+- **Data Retrieval & Processing**: Crawls, chunks, and embeds content from GitLab's Handbook and Direction pages using sentence-transformers and stores it in ChromaDB. (done using data_ingestion.py)
 - **Generative AI Chatbot**: Uses Google Gemini to synthesize answers from retrieved context.
 - **Semantic Search**: Reranks results using a cross-encoder for improved relevance.
 - **User Interface**: Clean Streamlit UI
 - **Transparency**: Shows source links for each generated answer.
 - **Feedback System**: Users can rate answers with thumbs up/down, stored for future analysis.
-- **Product Thinking**: Designed to help employees quickly find policies, onboarding info, and other handbook content.

 ## Environment Variables